VisLab/HEDToolsArchived/index.md

 **Name**|**Type**|**Description**
 EEG|Required|Input dataset.
 Data may already be epoched; in this case, extract (shorter) subepochs time locked to epoch events. tagstring|Required if no GUI|A search string consisting of tags to use for extracting data epochs.
-The tag search uses the Boolean operators (AND, OR, NOT) to widen or narrow the search.
+The tag search uses the Boolean operators (AND, OR, AND NOT) to widen or narrow the search.
 Two tags separated by a comma use the AND operator by default, and the search only returns events that contain both of the tags.
 The OR operator looks for events that include either one or both tags being specified.
-The NOT operator looks for events that contain the first tag but not the second tag.
+The AND NOT operator looks for events that contain the first tag but not the second tag.
 To nest or organize the search statements use square brackets.
 Nesting will change the order in which the search statements are evaluated.
 For example, "/Attribute/Visual/Color/Green AND \[/Item/2d shape/Rectangle/Square OR /Item/2d shape/Ellipse/Circle\]" find events with green squares or circles. timelimits|Required if no GUI|Epoch latency limits \[start end\] in seconds relative to the time-locking event {default: \[-1 2\]}
 'epochinfo'|Name-Value|Propagate event information into the new epoch structure {default: 'yes'}.
 'eventindices'|Name-Value|Extract data epochs time locked to the specified event numbers (either an integer or a vector of integers.